Environmental Impact and Risk Assessment Studies

 Türk Telekom continues to take part in the Carbon Disclosure Project

-The Carbon Disclosure Project (CDP) is an international organization with the largest climate change database in the world, reporting globally on how climate change risks are being managed by companies every year.
-The responses of the companies participating in the project regarding the management of environmental risks are evaluated in accordance with the CDP environmental data rating methodology.
+The responses of companies participating in the project regarding the management of environmental risks are graded in accordance with the CDP’s environmental data rating methodology.

-Environmentally sensitive companies share their greenhouse gas emission records, management of water resources and climate change strategies with investors through the CDP in order to set their mitigation targets and enhance their performance.
+Environmentally conscious companies share their greenhouse gas emissions, management of water resources and climate change strategies with investors through the organisation in order to determine their mitigation targets and increase their performance.

-The departments throughout the Türk Telekom organization are all given annual emission reduction targets and their realizations are regularly monitored.
-Türk Telekom aims to set strategic emission reduction targets that will cover 5 and 10 year periods until the next reporting, and further reduce the carbon emissions that can be managed across the Company.
+Until the next reporting period, Türk Telekom aims to set strategic emission reduction targets for 5 and 10 year periods and further reduce carbon emissions which can be managed at the company scale.

 Türk Telekom takes initiatives to contribute to the environment in its sales channels as well